masanoriyoshii/p2_continuous-control/README.md

 ## Instructions

-- `Continuous_Control.ipynb` : use to control the agent
+- `Continuous_Control.ipynb` : use to train the agent
 - `ddpg_agent.py` : use to construct the agents
 - `model.py` : use to construct the network
 - `Test_Learned.ipynb` : use to load the saved model weights and check if it works well